Cuba to make it easier for Cuban Americans to visit

 Cuban government officials accused Trump this week of slandering their country.

 Tension over the alleged attacks, some of which involved high-pitched sounds, came after Trump said in June he wanted to partially roll back the historic detente between the United States and Cuba, ordering tighter restrictions on travel and trade.
-These have yet to be unveiled
+These have yet to be unveiled.

 Rodriguez said Cuba was making it easier for the children of Cubans in the United States to attain Cuban nationality and allowing Cuban Americans to travel to the country on cruise ships that embark at two ports on Cuba.